 Child Safe Standards – offering suggestions and tips on developing organisational child safety policies and codes of conduct.

-3. Including children in decision-making
+3. Involving children in decision-making

 Involving children in decisions regarding their wellbeing respects the rights of children to have a say in things that affect them.
 It also gives them more confidence to speak up when they feel unsafe.